 Dropbox is an easy-to-use cloud storage and synchronization service that’s an excellent solution for businesses.
-When Dropbox was founded in 2008, it aimed to replace the clunky USB drive as a file storage solution.
-Now, 13 years later, it’s clear that not only did Dropbox succeed in that aim, but it is one of the most ubiquitous cloud storage services available on the market today.
+When Dropbox was founded in 2008, it aimed to replace the clunky USB drive as a file storage solution: 13 years later, it’s clear that not only did Dropbox succeed in that aim, but it is one of the most ubiquitous cloud storage services available on the market today.

 In this Dropbox review, we’ll determine whether this is one of the best cloud storage solutions for individuals and businesses.
 After we’ve analyzed the service on factors including price, features, and function, you can decide if Dropbox is right for you.